The Banach Algebra $L^{1}(G)$ and Tame Functionals: Abstract

 \section{Abstract}

-We give a partial answer to a question due to M. Megrelishvili, and show that for a locally compact group $G$ we have $\tame(L^{1}(G))\subseteq \tame(G)$, which means that every tame functional over $L^{1}(G)$ is also tame as a function over $G$.
-Similarly, for the case of Asplund functionals: $\Asp(L^{1}(G))\subseteq \Asp(G)$.
-Next we show that for some large class containing weak-star saturated bornologies, being "small" as a function and as a functional are the same.
-Thus, we reaffirm a well-known, similar result which states that $\WAP(G) = \WAP(L^{1}(G))$.
-This is done by using the framework of bornological classes, new results on the relation between tame and co-tame subsets, and a result due to A. T. Lau.
+We give an affirmative answer to a question due to M. Megrelishvili, and show that for every locally compact group $G$ we have $\tamefunctional(L^{1}(G)) = \tame(G)$, which means that a functional is tame over $L^{1}(G)$ if and only if it is tame as a function over $G$.
+In fact, it is proven that for every norm-saturated, convex vector bornology on $\RUC(G)$, being small as a function and as a functional is the same.
+This proves that $\aspfunctional(L^{1}(G)) = \asp(G)$ and reaffirms a well-known, similar result which states that $\wap(G) = \wapfunctional(L^{1}(G))$.

 \subjclass[2020]{ 43A60, 43A20, 46H05, 46A17, 54Hxx }